 The CJ-6 version of the Mediterranea is likely quite rare, but Sabine Schindler did take some photos in northern Italy in 2009.
 They show the same grille, with the headlights and marker lights moved apart to satisfy Italian regulations.

-The Mediterranea CJ-6 has the multilingual Willys Overland export plate on the firewall, below the Kaiser VIN plate (40K JPEG) indicating a 1964 CJ-6.
-The Kaiser serial number 25842 is also stamped on the Willys Mediterranea plate.
+The Mediterranea CJ-6 has the multilingual Willys Overland export plate on the firewall below the Kaiser serial number.
+Serial number 25842 is also stamped on the Willys Mediterranea plate.

-Another distinctive "Italian Jeep" was the Sirecome S 38 (actually an ex-U.S. Army M38A1 completely rebuilt with diesel engine) which was built near La Spezia.
+Another distinctive "Italian Jeep" was the Sirecome model S 38 (actually an ex-U.S. Army M38A1 completely rebuilt with diesel engine) which was built near La Spezia.
 Sirecome was a contractor doing rebuilding of military vehicles for the Italian army.
-See the full version of this photo (1200x600, 180K JPEG) with the S 38 and a pair of horses posed in the mountains.
+See the full version of this photo (180K JPEG) with the S 38 and a pair of horses posed in the mountains.